aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppt-to-excel/_index.md

 ---
-title: Convert PPT to EXCEL via C++ or Online App
+title: Convert PPT to EXCEL via C++ or with free Online Converter
 description: Export PPT to EXCEL in C++ without using Microsoft Excel or Powerpoint or online.
-Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
+Test free POT to CSV online converter quickly before integrating the code.
 url_ignore: /cpp/conversion/ppt-to-excel/
 family: total
 platformtag: cpp